hexinfra/gorox/README.md

 leader process.
 Operators connect to leader, send commands, and leader executes the commands.
 Some commands are delivered to worker through admConn.

-Alternatively, Gorox instances can connects to a Myrox instance and delegates its administration to Myrox.
-In this way, the cmdui interface in leader process is disabled.
+Alternatively, Gorox instances can connect to a Myrox instance and delegate their administration to Myrox.
+In this way, the cmdui interface in the leader process is disabled.

 Community